 What does your job role entail?
 (What does a typical day / week look like?)

 As a member of the Senior Management Team I work closely with the Chief Executive and SMT colleagues reporting monthly to Council and bi-monthly to the Education and Research Committee on the work of the Education Department.
 I highly value the support of our Council members.
 They are representative of all the key stakeholders within the sector and extremely committed to their roles.
 They both support and challenge officers, guiding the work we do with wisdom and a vast collective experience.
 This is both encouraging and motivating for the staff team.

-How will the increase of School Support Officers from four to five impact on the work with controlled schools?
+How will the increase of Schools' Support Officers from four to five impact on the work with controlled schools?

-Feedback has confirmed that schools value the School Support Officer role.
-I was delighted to welcome Derek Harkness and Andrew Brown, School Support Officers to the team this year as they bring additional skills and experience to the organisation, further extending the vast knowledge and expertise of the team.
-From September 2019, the increase to five School Support Officers gave me the opportunity to reorganise the deployment of officers to support individual schools, enhancing efficiencies within the CSSC support model and more closely aligning support with the EA locality model.
-Each School Support Officer has approximately 110 schools, which is still demanding, but the geographical areas which they cover have been reduced to enable officers to build strong professional relationships with schools and develop their knowledge of the unique context of individual schools.
+Feedback has confirmed that schools value the Schools' Support Officer role.
+I was delighted to welcome Derek Harkness and Andrew Brown, Schools' Support Officers, to the team this year as they bring additional skills and experience to the organisation, further extending the vast knowledge and expertise of the team.
+From September 2019, the increase to five Schools' Support Officers gave me the opportunity to reorganise the deployment of officers to support individual schools, enhancing efficiencies within the CSSC support model and more closely aligning support with the EA locality model.
+Each Schools' Support Officer has approximately 110 schools, which is still demanding, but the geographical areas which they cover have been reduced to enable officers to build strong professional relationships with schools and develop their knowledge of the unique context of individual schools.

 Obviously you enjoy every element of your role.
 However, is there a certain aspect of your job that you find particularly rewarding?

 I love it when I receive feedback from schools which demonstrates the impact that the support from CSSC is having.
 Principals and Governors clearly have a high respect for the officers and their dedication, reliability and determination to help in finding solutions or in providing reassurance on a course of action.